Zihang97/Medical_Platform/README.md

 ### Phase 5 (Final Project)
 This phase is completed together with teammate evezhang@bu.edu

-All commits of phase 5 are in branch `Phase5` (now it's merged to `main` branch but not deleted).
+All commits of phase 5 are in branch Phase5 (now it's merged to the main branch but not deleted).
+In`Phase 5` we add an Administrator to add and manage users to our systems.
+Furthermore, the Administrator can assign and change users' roles.
+In addition, we built three more functionalities based on `Phase 4` such as the calendar module,  voice transcriber module and alert module.
-`Phase 5` builds other functionality like calendar module and voice transcriber module on the basis of `Phase 4`.
-In the calendar module, patient can make an appointment with MP.
-Meanwhile, MP can see all the appointments from the patients.